Jet City Woman

-"Jet City Woman" is a song by heavy metal band Queensrÿche.
-First appearing on their 1990 album Empire, it was released as a single in May 1991 in the US, and August 1991 in Europe.
+"Jet City Woman" is a song by progressive metal band Queensrÿche.
+First appearing on their 1990 album Empire, it was released as a single August 1991 in both the US and Europe.

 The song talks about coming home to family after a long road trip.
 "Jet City" is a nickname for Seattle, the band's hometown, due to aircraft manufacturer Boeing having a presence there.
 It was written about Geoff Tate's second wife, who was a flight attendant.
 This song appeared in Guitar Hero: Warriors of Rock.

-The eye on the single art is actor Rob Findlay.
+The eye on the single art is that of actor Rob Findlay.